 A: All of the degrees are awarded by the University of Aberdeen.

 Q: Are the degree programmes offered at AFG College with the University of Aberdeen accredited by the Ministry of Education and Higher Education in Qatar?
-Please change the question as well as the answer.

 A: Yes, all the degree programmes that are offered at AFG College with the University of Aberdeen are accredited by the Ministry of Education and Higher Education.